phel-lang/phel-lang.org/content/documentation/html-rendering.md

 (html [:div {:id "foo"}]) # Evaluates to "<div id=\"foo\"></div>"
 ```

-## Clases and Styles
+## Classes and Styles

 A common need in building html templates is to adjust element's class list and its inline styles.
 Therefore, Phel provides special enhancements for `class` and `style` attributes.

-Instead of concatenation a inline style string, a map can be used.
+Instead of concatenation an inline style string, a map can be used.
 The next two examples evaluate to the same result.

 ```phel
 (html [:div {:style "background:green;color:red;"} "bar"])